Modi preaching peace abroad as Manipur burns reinforces historical alienation of the North East

 This ecological phenomenon is marked by an explosion in the rat population due to the flowering of the bamboo.
 “Mautam” in Mizo means the death of the bamboo (mau means mambo and tam is death).
 It is an ecological even that happens in a 50 year cycle.
 Even as late as 2006, the Mautam had hit eastern Mizoram despite all the developments in agricultural technology.
 The Mizos rose in revolt when their appeals for help to the Assam government and the Indian government for food supplies went unheard.
 They revolted in February 1966 and declared independence from India on March 1 under the leadership of the Mizo National Front led by Laldenga.

 The Mizo National Front launched a series of attacks on government offices and security forces in different places.
 This unexpected action led to retaliation from the Indian army.
 Aizawl, the present capital of Mizoram, was bombed by the Indian Air Force.
 Village after village was burnt and other villages were regrouped.
 These are stories that grandmothers still tell their children.
-The present Chief Minister of Mizoram, Lalthanhawla, was a member of the Mizo National Front and never fails to regale visitors with stories of how the Front survived in the jungles of East Pakistan, present-day Bangladesh.
+The present Chief Minister of Mizoram, Zoramthanga, was a member of the Mizo National Front and never fails to regale visitors with stories of how the Front survived in the jungles of East Pakistan, present-day Bangladesh.

 After a protracted struggle for independence, the Mizo National Front realised that it was fighting a superior force and that the people of Mizoram were bearing the brunt of the movement.
 After several peace talks, the Mizo Accord was finally signed in 1986 between the government of India led by Rajiv Gandhi and the Mizo National Front supremo Laldenga, who also became chief minister after Lalthanhawla stepped down from the post to ease the peace process and ensure that the Front did not renege, regroup and go back to the jungles on some pretext or the other.